armsultan/kubernetes-nova-lab/docs/deploy-nova-helm/test-connectivity-to-applications.md

 # Test access to our applications

-We can run some quick tests from a pod *inside* the kubernetes cluster and from a external client over the internet
+While we wait (<5min) for the `loadBalancer`'s `EXTERNAL-IP`, a long AWS elb address, to become available,  We can run some quick tests from a pod *inside* the kubernetes cluster, then from a external client over the internet, *outside* the kubernetes cluster.

 ## Test connectivity to our application from *inside* the kubernetes cluster